Professor William Wisden, FRS

 Previously, Matthews spent almost nine years as a Vice President in GlaxoSmithKline, holding a variety of senior portfolios, including those for the GSK Clinical Imaging Centre and the later Global Imaging Group.
 He jointly founded and was the first Director of Oxford FMRIB Centre (1995-2005).
 He is a Fellow by Special Election of St Edmund Hall, Oxford, a Fellow of the Academy of Medical Sciences, and a Fellow of the Academea Europea.
 He was awarded an OBE in 2008 for services to Neuroscience.

-Paul was appointed Chair of the UK Medical Research Council (MRC) Neurosciences and Mental Health Board.
-He is an NIHR Senior Investigator.
-His research addresses mechanisms of failure of glial-neuronal homeostatic mechanisms in the early stages of Alzheimer’s disease and in progressive multiple sclerosis.
+Paul became Director of the Rosalind Franklin Institute on the Harwell Science and Innovation Campus, which was founded as a Joint Venture between Imperial College, nine other UK universities, the UKRI Engineering and Physical Sciences Council and the Science and Technology Facilities Council.
+His research addresses mechanisms of failure of glial-neuronal homeostatic mechanisms and selective neuronal vulnerability in the early stages of Alzheimer’s disease and in progressive multiple sclerosis.
 He always is pleased to hear from interested prospective students, scientists or others who share a common interest in helping science improve the lives of people with dementia and their families.

 Dr Sophie Morse